emory-libraries/eulcore-history/doc/xmlmap.rst

 Field objects are typically created as part of an :class:`XmlObject` definition and accessed with standard Python object attribute syntax.
-If a :class:`Foo` class defines a :attr:`bar` attribute as an :mod:`~eulxml.xmlmap` field object, then an object will reference it simply as ``foo.bar``.
+If a :class:`Foo` class defines a :attr:`bar` attribute as an :mod:`~eulcore.xmlmap` field object, then an object will reference it simply as ``foo.bar``.

 .. autoclass:: StringField(xpath)